timothyonoja1/profile/README.md

 - 👋 Hi, I’m Timothy Onoja
 - 👀 I’m interested in wirting quality software programs
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning spring
 - 💞️ I’m looking to collaborate on any web or mobile app project
 - 📫 How to reach me: timothyonoja1@gmail.com